1. Winter 2014 Bar Examination Schedule & Deadlines

 11. Acknowledgment of receipt by CBEC.
 You will normally receive notification of the receipt of your application within 15 days of receipt by the administrative office.
 This is not a statement of eligibility to sit for the examination.
 You will receive notice of eligibility and test site assignment about two (2) weeks before the examination, but only after timely receipt in the administrative office of proof that you have received your law degree.
 Keep the notice of test site assignment for future reference.

 13. MBE transfer.
 The Bar Examining Committee will accept transferred MBE scores under certain limited circumstances.
 See instructions accompanying the transfer forms.
-All transferred MBE scores must be received in the administrative office by 4PM on August 30, 2013.
+All transferred MBE scores and certification(s) of success on each examination for which the score was originally achieved must be received in the administrative office by 4PM on March 31, 2014.

 (b) Score Transfers FROM Connecticut to Another Jurisdiction:

 14. Non-standard testing/TDD.
-If you have a disability which will require special assistance or accommodations on the bar examination, you must advise the Committee at the time you file your application and file a complete Petition For Non-Standard Testing no later than April 30, 2013 (forms available on the Committee's website).
+If you have a disability which will require special assistance or accommodations on the bar examination, you must advise the Committee at the time you file your application and file a complete Petition For Test Accommodations no later than December 2, 2013 (forms available on the Committee's website).
 Hearing and speech-impaired applicants with a TDD can contact the Bar Examining Committee through the Converse Communication Corporation (CCC) which provides relay message services between TDD and non-TDD users: 711 or 1-800-842-9710.

 15. MPRE/professional responsibility course.
 The Professional Responsibility requirement must be satisfied within four years prior to the date you file your application or within one year after the date you file your application, in either of two ways (see CBEC Regulations Article IV for details):